justinethier/husk-scheme/docs/Continuations.markdown

 But eventually `eval` has to return *something*, right?
 Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
 But that is just our application; another program written in CPS might keep calling into functions forever.

+TODO: OK to say that haskell supports proper tail recursion?

-Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.
+Languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
 In order to transform the husk evaluator into CPS, a new `cont` parameter had to be added to `eval`, and threaded through each call.
-This was a time consuming change as there are perhaps a hundred calls to `eval` with the core husk code, but each change by itself was straightforward.
+This was a time consuming change as there were perhaps a hundred calls to `eval` within the core husk code, but each change by itself was straightforward.
 One of the reasons it took me so long to realize an approach using CPS was that I originally looked at the problem from a different perspective.
 Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
-Surely they will not be transformed into Haskell functions - so how to handle them?
+Surely they will not be transformed into Haskell functions - so how do we handle them?

-In order to support these Scheme functions, the original husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
+In order to support Scheme functions, the original husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
 Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
-This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated into that code.
+This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated as well.
 Although this complicates the implementation somewhat, both approaches still use CPS.
 Just in the Scheme case, you can think of each expression within the function as being its own continuation.

 Let's walk through each part of the implementation to get an understanding of how it all works.